Welasco/AzureSentinelSyslog/README.md

 Syslog stands for System Logging Protocol and is a standard protocol used to send system log or event messages to a specific server.
 It is commonly used to collect various device logs from several different clients in a central location for monitoring and review.

-Current RFC for Syslog is RFC 5424 which retired the RFC 3164:
+The current RFC for Syslog is RFC 5424 (which replaced the now retired RFC 3164):

  - [The Syslog Protocol - RFC5424](https://datatracker.ietf.org/doc/rfc5424/)
  - [The Syslog Protocol - **obsolete** RFC3164](https://datatracker.ietf.org/doc/rfc3164/)

-Currently Syslog has two main implementations RSyslog and Syslog-NG.
+Currently, Syslog has two main implementations:
  - Syslog-NG (1998)
  - RSyslog (2004)

-**This article will be based in RSyslog.**
+This article is based on the RSylog implementation.

 ### Facility